How To Create Email Accounts In cPanel

 - Subdomains, addon domains, and domain aliases

-In addition to the comprehensive tutorials in the WordPress installation module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to our tutorials, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.

 As you work through this tutorial, keep in mind that cPanel may look different than the screenshots below depending on the version, theme, and your webhosting environment.
 All features, however, should work as described below.